Reebok: Asia

-Reebok sponsored kits for top seeded Indian Football clubs, Mohun Bagan AC (2006–11) and East Bengal FC (2003–05, 2006–10).
+Reebok sponsored kits for top seeded Indian Football clubs, Mohun Bagan AC (2006–2011) and East Bengal FC (2003–2005, 2006–2010).
 Later it sponsored kits for Indian Premier League teams, such as the Royal Challengers Bangalore, Kolkata Knight Riders, Rajasthan Royals and Chennai Super Kings in the first edition of the league held in 2008.
 However, for the second edition held in 2009, the sponsorships included Royal Challengers Bangalore, Kolkata Knight Riders, Chennai Super Kings, Kings XI Punjab kits.
+Indian Cricket player Mahendra Singh Dhoni and Bollywood star Bipasha Basu endorsed the Reebok shoes together during 2009.

 In May 2012, Reebok India filed a criminal complaint against former managerial employees, Subhinder Singh Prem and Vishnu Bhagat, accusing them of a financial fraud of up to US$233 million.
 On the charge of alleged Foreign Exchange Management Act (FEMA) violations, Reebok India was booked and may face penal action.
 Twelve further arrests of employees and associates were made during the same period.
 As of July 2013, Prem and Bhagat were granted bail by the high court but remained imprisoned following their detainment in September 2012.

 One of Reebok's most prominent athletes, Indian cricketer Mahendra Singh Dhoni, was named by Forbes as the world's thirty first highest-paid sportsperson in June 2012.
 At the time of the article, Dhoni endorsed more than 20 other brands in deals that were cumulatively valued at US$23 million.

+Central America

+In September 2022, the Panamanian Football Federation (FEPAFUT) announced a sponsorship agreement with Reebok, set to run from January 2023 through December 2026.
+Under the terms of the partnership, Reebok provides official match kits, training apparel, and camp gear for all national football teams, including the men’s and women’s squads across all age categories, as well as the national futsal and beach soccer teams.

+This agreement marks Reebok’s return as a sponsor of FEPAFUT, having previously partnered with the federation between 1996 and 1997.